DaraOladapo/Blog/_posts/2014-09-02-msp-summit-2014-experience.md

 The MSP Summit and Imagine Cup was a great exposure for me.
 And the lessons learnt and friends made.

 Above all, I thank God for keeping me to experience this amazing time of my life.
 My family’s support can never go unappreciated.
 They have been the best support I have ever had in my life.
-And to my friends for believing me and not minding my geekiness at most times.
-And to Microsoft Corporation and all her staff involved in this trip.
+And to my friends for believing me and not minding my ge
 See y’all at the top!